 You will also see a wonderful and huge villa across the canal from the piazza where the main part of the market is held.
 There is a building for major sellers that has been completely redone behind the piazza.

 This is many times larger that the one held on weekends in Padova.

 They, of course have food, but there are bars and a trattoria on site.

 Expect lots of people on good weather days.
 Go early.

 What to buy: They have it all...from chandeliers to army helmets.
 Clothes, paintings, old books, dishes, cameras, typewriters, copper pots, coffee grinders, lamps, and war medals.

 I am sure you will see what you came to buy.
 The prices are not cheap.
 These folks know the values of their items.
 They do not bargain too much.

 Of course, there is a lot of junky stuff, but also things interesting...
-Much like visiting a museum.
+Much like visiting an outdoor museum.

 What to pay: We did not find anything to be a cheap bargain as the sellers are savvy on their possessions.

 The main building at the market is of course the Palazzo della Ragione (Hall of Justice).
 With its length of 82 meters you simply can’t miss it.
 It’s just a part of the experience to walk up the stairs to the upper galleries and have a look down at the market square.
 It’s built in 1218 and claims to have the widest room with a roof unsupported by columns in Europe.